-The original pitch for cloud computing is the ability to scale computing power to the needs and growth of your organization—without provisioning the physical hardware in advance, or dealing with the corresponding lifecycle tasks of installation, hardware maintenance, and eventual decommissioning.
-"Serverless" computing services, foremost among which is AWS Lambda, is the logical next step in the "as a service" model of delivering computing resources.
+The original pitch for cloud computing is the ability to scale computing power to the needs and growth of your organization–without provisioning the physical hardware in advance, or dealing with the corresponding lifecycle tasks of installation, hardware maintenance, and eventual decommissioning.
+“Serverless” computing services, foremost among which is AWS Lambda, are the logical next step in the “as a service” model of delivering computing resources.
+(Note: This article about AWS Lambda is also available as a free PDF download.)

-This TechRepublic primer on AWS Lambda is a quick introduction to the object storage service, as well as a "living" guide that will be updated periodically as further updates and integrations are released.
+This TechRepublic primer on AWS Lambda is an introduction to the serverless computing framework.
+The article will be revised periodically to reflect the latest updates and integrations.

 What is AWS Lambda?

-AWS Lambda is the serverless computing component of the AWS catalog, enabling developers to execute arbitrary code on demand, without the need to provision or manage a "full" server, or a computing instance like Amazon EC2.
+AWS Lambda is the serverless computing component of the AWS catalog, enabling developers to execute arbitrary code on demand, without the need to provision or manage a “full” server, or a computing instance like Amazon EC2.
 After being triggered, AWS Lambda tasks are typically executed within milliseconds.
-Processing time for a given task is limited to 300 seconds, with usage billing metered in units of 100ms.
+In an AWS Lambda operation, processing time is limited to 300 seconds, with usage billing rounded to the nearest millisecond.

 As with any other cloud computing service, billing reflects the amount of computing resources actually used–if no task is being executed, there is no charge.